PadmaaaPriyaaa/Predicting_Residential_Electricity_Consumption/README.md

 8. Performance Evaluation:

-    The trained models are assessed using key performance metrics like the R² Score (coefficient of determination), RMSE (Root Mean Square Error), and MAE (Mean Absolute Error).These metrics help determine how well the models predict electricity consumption.

-     This systematic approach ensures efficient data handling, meaningful feature selection, and optimal model performance for accurate electricity consumption prediction.
-Let me know if you need further clarification!
+    The trained models are assessed using key performance metrics like the R² Score (coefficient of determination), RMSE (Root Mean Square Error), and MAE (Mean Absolute Error).These metrics help determine how well the models predict electricity consumption.This systematic approach ensures efficient data handling, meaningful feature selection, and optimal model performance for accurate electricity consumption prediction.

-HARDWARE REQUIREMENTS:
+Hardware Requirements:

   •	Operating System: Windows Only